 Ready to master the Japanese language?
 Getting to know Japanese culture is one of the best ways to really get acquainted with the language.
 If you want to learn Japanese, going beyond learning how to say “hello” in Japanese or “how are you?” in Japanese will help you get an inside look, helping you become a better communicator in the language.
 Plus, you’ll feel more connected to the Japanese language and better immersed in Japanese culture.
 If you are curious how to learn Japanese in 6 easy steps, check out our blog post on the topic!

 Why?
 Because languages and their cultures and the identities of those who speak them are inextricably connected.
 There’s power in words, and they can open doors to you beyond simple communication.

-And to help open those doors for you, we’ve added several hundred new culturally-specific words to our Japanese content in Drops as a part of 13 new topics available in the app.
+And to help open those doors for you, we’ve added several hundred new culturally-specific words to our Japanese content in Drops as a part of a whole new Japanese course available in the app.
 Here are just a few of the words you’ll learn.

 いただきます (いただきます, itadakimasu) is an expression you use before meals in Japan to express your gratitude for the food you’re about to eat.
 It’s so ingrained in Japanese culture many even say it before meals they eat on their own.